lifrances/steel-fatigue-ml/README.md

 The script will:
 1. Load datasets from `data/`
-2. Train and evaluate Linear Regression
+2. Train and evaluate Linear Regression (OLS)
 3. Tune Ridge Regression hyperparameters
 4. Perform XGBoost hyperparameter optimization using Optuna
 5. Evaluate the final XGBoost model